A Mentoring Competence Framework for the European Solidarity Corps

 Mentoring is one of the main support measures of the European Solidarity Corps programme.
 Mentoring contributes both to the value of the volunteering project as well as the well-being of the volunteer.

-This Mentor’s Competence Framework was developed to provide a clear and effective guidance for mentoring practicioners.
+This Mentoring Competence Framework was developed to provide a clear and effective guidance for mentoring practiconers.
 This includes mentors who would like to develop their mentoring competence and improve their mentoring practice, project coordinators who would like to set up and offer a quality mentoring programme within their organisation, facilitators and trainers who would like to design and carry out workshops and training courses on mentoring as well as National Agencies and SALTO Resource Centers that would like to support mentoring initiatives withing the ESC Programme.

-This Mentor’s Competence Framework was developed by mentoring practicioners of the Mentoring under Construction Community, a community that supports learning and developing mentoring and coaching competences and helps improving the quality of mentoring and coaching within the European Solidarity Corps programme (and beyond).
+This Mentoring Competence Framework was developed by mentoring practicioners of the Mentoring under Construction Community, a community that supports learning and developing mentoring and coaching competences and helps improving the quality of mentoring and coaching within the European Solidarity Corps programme (and beyond).
 Find out more about how this framework was built at the end of this article.

-A Mentor’s Competence Framework in European Solidarity Corps
+The Mentoring Competence Framework in European Solidarity Corps

 - helps clarify the role and tasks of a mentor,